 Our assessment also takes into consideration Spar Nord's capital targets, which the bank increased because of its SIFI designation, with the bank's CET1 ratio target currently at 13.5%.
-Considering the bank's current capitalization and targets, we expect Spar Nord to maintain strong capital ratios in the next 12-18 months, also supported by its ability to generate capital internally.
+Considering the bank's current capitalization and targets, we expect Spar Nord to maintain strong capital ratios in the next 12-18 months.

-Spar Nord's risk density, measured as risk-weighted assets (RWA) compared with total assets, was 61% as of September 2019, a reflection of the bank's current use of the standardized approach for calculating risk weights.
+Spar Nord's risk density, measured as risk-weighted assets (RWA) compared with total assets, was 60% as of March 2020, a reflection of the bank's current use of the standardized approach for calculating risk weights.
 With its designation as a SIFI, the bank has launched a project to move to the internal ratings-based (IRB) approach to optimize its RWA.
 The effect on the bank's RWA is likely to be significant, and the project is likely to be completed by year-end 2022.

-Spar Nord's tangible common equity/tangible assets was 9.1% as of September 2019.
+Spar Nord's tangible common equity/tangible assets was 9.2% as of March 2020.
 This compares well with other Nordic and euro area banks, where the average would hover around 5.0%-5.5%.
 While Spar Nord's move to the IRB model for calculating risk weights will likely reduce this ratio, we expect the bank's leverage ratio to remain higher than that of most of its regional peers.